jdgamsterdam/full-cal-meeting-request/README.md

 Once Imported (for whatever reason) Open the Feed Type and Save (creating individual feeds will cause an error unless this is done) and check that the form display is correct

-5. Create specific Feed for your Calendar using the Feed type (above) "Outlook To Calendar Restrictions" .
+5. (Can alse be done at very end) Create specific Feed for your Calendar using the Feed type (above) "Outlook To Calendar Restrictions" .
   There should be a custom field to enter the User ID for the Calendar Owner You could use a calendar with actual subjects, but by default I use the Free/Busy Calendar (for Privacy)